…and some getting started advice and software recommendations.

-YES, computers and Christian software are more expensive than construction paper and popsicle sticks, …but they also get better results.
+YES, computers are more expensive than construction paper and popsicle sticks, …but they also get better results.

 The most expensive type of Sunday School is one that gives families another excuse not to show up, and bores young people into membership oblivion. –And we pay for it with struggling youth groups.
 We pay for it when our kids don’t come back to the church as adults, and don’t bring their kids.
 But the biggest expense is to the kids themselves.
 Sunday School is a big part of their faith formation.
 When we bore-away a kid from church, statistically, we are boring them away from God.

 Barna Research did a 2001-2003 study of spiritual formation and the church.
 George Barna admits that going into the study, he vastly unappreciated the importance of children’s ministry to both the child’s need, and the church’s future.
 The 3 year study concluded that we have until age 13 to make our best faith impressions on children.
 Yet, as their study pointed out, 7 out of every 8 dollars in the church are spent on adults.